p-lambda/wilds/README.md

 The `metadata` contains information like the domain identity, e.g., which camera a photo was taken from, or which hospital the patient's data came from, etc.

 ### Domain information
 To allow algorithms to leverage domain annotations as well as other groupings over the available metadata, the WILDS package provides `Grouper` objects.
-These `Grouper` objects extract group annotations from metadata, allowing users to specify the grouping scheme in a flexible fashion.
+These `Grouper` objects are helper objects that extract group annotations from metadata, allowing users to specify the grouping scheme in a flexible fashion.
+They are used to initialize group-aware data loaders and to implement algorithms that rely on domain annotations (e.g., Group DRO).
+In the following code snippet, we initialize and use a `Grouper` that extracts the domain annotations on the iWildCam dataset, where the domain is location.

 ```py
 >>> from wilds.common.grouper import CombinatorialGrouper